segmentio/terraform-segment-data-lakes/README.md

   # Replace this with the AWS region your infrastructure is set up in.
   region = "us-west-2"

-  # Currently our modules require the older v2 AWS provider, as upgrading to v3 has notable breaking changes.
   version = "~> 4"
 }